 Definition

-Emission on a frequency or frequencies which are outside B-40 bandwidth and the level of which may be reduced without affecting the corresponding transmission of information.
+Emission on a frequency or frequencies which are outside the B-40 bandwidth and the level of which may be reduced without affecting the corresponding transmission of information.
 Spurious emissions include harmonic emissions, parasitic emissions, intermodulation products and frequency conversion products, but exclude out-of-band emissions (see Figure 4 below).